Review of TrueCar – Can you really get the best price?

-- TrueCar's advice is to take your “Best Local Price” to the dealer (which is usually quite good), but to not bother negotiating the price any further.
+- TrueCar's advice is to take your “Best Local Price” to the dealer (which is usually good), but to not bother negotiating the price any further.
 A TrueCar Price Report will certainly help you get a fair price, but by itself may not get you the absolute best price.

-- Dealers quote a price through TrueCar on a model, color, and options, but may pull the bait and switch scam and not actually have that configuration in stock.
+- Dealers quote a price through TrueCar on a model, color, and options, but may pull a bait and switch scam and not actually have that configuration in stock.

 - TrueCar doesn't help you find the best car financing or get the most trade in value for a car which are huge aspects of a car purchase and can cost you a lot of money if not handled properly.
 But then again, you’re on your own for these items when using any car price service, so I can’t fault TrueCar too much for leaving them out.

 For most people, simply getting a TrueCar price report and using it at a local dealership is enough to get you a fair price on a new car.
 However, I like to take it a step further and see if I can find any dealers willing to give me a better deal.
 I use the price report as a guideline of what I should pay for a car, but I still try to beat that price.
 Here are some tips:

-- TrueCar only puts you in touch with three local dealers and I suggest contacting 6-8 to get truly competitive pricing.
-However, it’s easy to find other local dealers by combining TrueCar quotes with quotes from another service like Edmunds or other car price websites as well.
+- TrueCar only puts you in touch with 3 local dealers and I suggest contacting 6-8 to get truly competitive pricing.
+It’s easy to find many local dealers by combining several car price websites.